liip/LiipMonitorBundle/README.md

             # Prototype
             version:              ~

-        # Process name/pid or an array of process names/pids.
+        # Process name/pid or an array of process names/pids
         process_running:      ~ # Example: [apache, foo]

+        # Validate that a given path (or a collection of paths) is a dir and is readable
-        readable_directory:   []
+        readable_directory:   [] # Example: ["%kernel.cache_dir%"]

+        # Validate that a given path (or a collection of paths) is a dir and is writable
-        writable_directory:   []
+        writable_directory:   [] # Example: ['%kernel.cache_dir%']

+        # Validate that a class or a collection of classes is available
         class_exists:         [] # Example: ["Lua", "My\Fancy\Class"]

-        # Benchmark CPU performance and return failure if it is below the given ratio.
+        # Benchmark CPU performance and return failure if it is below the given ratio
         cpu_performance:      ~ # Example: 1.0 # This is the power of an EC2 micro instance

+        # Checks to see if the disk usage is below warning/critical percent thresholds
         disk_usage:
             warning:              70
             critical:             90
             path:                 '%kernel.cache_dir%'

+        # Checks Symfony2 requirements file
         symfony_requirements:
             file:                 '%kernel.root_dir%/SymfonyRequirements.php'

+        # Checks to see if the OpCache memory usage is below warning/critical thresholds
+        opcache_memory:
+            warning:              70
+            critical:             90

+        # Checks to see if the APC memory usage is below warning/critical thresholds
         apc_memory:
             warning:              70
             critical:             90

+        # Checks to see if the APC fragmentation is below warning/critical thresholds
         apc_fragmentation:
             warning:              70
             critical:             90

-        # Connection name or an array of connection names.
+        # Connection name or an array of connection names
         doctrine_dbal:        null # Example: [default, crm]

+        # Check if MemCache extension is loaded and given server is reachable
         memcache:

             # Prototype
             name:
                 host:                 localhost
                 port:                 11211

+        # Validate that a Redis service is running
         redis:

             # Prototype
             name:
                 host:                 localhost
                 port:                 6379

+        # Attempt connection to given HTTP host and (optionally) check status code and page content
         http_service:

             # Prototype